jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (a) the territorial authority must be taken to have all the functions, duties, and powers of a building consent authority under this Act; and
   (b) this Act applies with all necessary modifications.
 (3D) The Governor-General may, by Order in Council, before the date specified in subsection (3)﻿(b)﻿(ii), specify a later date in substitution for that date.
-(3E) An order made under subsection (3D) is a legislative instrument and a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+(3E) An order under subsection (3D) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
 (4) This section overrides sections 14 and 193.

 ### 450A Transitional and savings provision for residential pools